reviewpad/reviewpad/README.md

 }
 ```

-For the argument `-e` you case use either a github event from the reviewpad github action run or a github event from the reviewpad github app run.
+For the argument `-e` you case use either a GitHub event from a Reviewpad GitHub Action run or a GitHub event from a Reviewpad GitHub App run.

-#### Using the github event from reviewpad github action run
+#### Using a GitHub event from a Reviewpad GitHub Action run

-1. Navigate to the logs of the reviewpad github action job run where you wish to copy the event from.
+1. Navigate to the logs of the Reviewpad GitHub Action job run where you wish to copy the event from.
 [Here's an example](https://github.com/reviewpad/action-stage-test/actions/runs/3915601092/jobs/6693933277).
-2. Once of the logs expand the step `Running reviewpad action`.
+2. Expand the step `Running reviewpad action`.
-3. Inside that step expand the inner step `Run reviewpad/action@<VERSION>`.
+3. Expand the inner step `Run reviewpad/action@<VERSION>`.
 4. Copy the content inside the property `event`.
 5. Paste the content inside a file (e.g. `my_event.json`) and save it under `cli > debugdata`.
 6. Update the argument `-e` to point to the full path of the file you just created.

-#### Using the github event from reviewpad github app run
+#### Using a GitHub event from a Reviewpad GitHub App run

-1. Navigate to the logs of the reviewpad github app run where you wish to copy the event from.
+1. Navigate to the logs of the Reviewpad GitHub App run where you wish to copy the event from.
+You can use the following query to filter the events payload `{$.level=debug && $.msg="request received" }`.
 2. Copy the content inside the property `body`.
-3. This content is an escape JSON string.
-You need to unescape it using [freeformatter](https://www.freeformatter.com/json-escape.html).
+3. Paste the content inside a file (e.g. `my_event.json`) and save it under `cli > debugdata`.
-4. Copy the escaped content and paste it inside a file (e.g. `my_event.json`) and save it under `cli > debugdata`.
+4. This content is an escape JSON string.
+Use the [JSON Parse & Stringify](https://marketplace.visualstudio.com/items?itemName=nextfaze.json-parse-stringify) extension to parse the content by pressing `Ctrl+Shift+P` and searching for `JSON: Parse Stringified JSON`.
-5. In the created file rename the properties `type` to `event_name` and `payload` to `event`.
+5. Rename the root properties `type` and `payload ` to `event_name` and `event` respectively.
 6. Update the argument `-e` to point to the full path of the file you just created.

 You can then run the debugger by pressing F5.